EpicThunderZ/Calculators-LCM-GCD-/readme.md

-# Calculators (GCD, LCM)
+# Calculators and Small Algorithms
-You can calculate the GCD and LCM of any two numbers using these programs made of nice and cool HTML, JS and CSS.
+*Greatest Common Divisor Calculator (GCD.js)
+*Lowest Common Multiple Calculator (LCM.js) *Electronic Configurator - Gives the electronic configuration of any element.(Warning: Does not handle exceptions)